hellcodes/madelab-cnu/content/_index.md

       # For the Showcase view, do you want to flip alternate rows?
       flip_alt_rows: true

+  - block: markdown
+    content:
+      title: How to Apply (지원방법)
+      subtitle: My subtitle
+      text: Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
+    design:
+      # See Page Builder docs for all section customization options.
+      # Choose how many columns the section has.
+Valid values: '1' or '2'.
+      columns: '2'

   - block: collection
     content:
       title: Projects